leey611/actions_in_a_pandemic/README.md

 ## General info
 This project is made in my Visualizing Data class, taught by [Alvin Chang](https://alvinschang.com/).

-Amid the pandemic, I wanted to create a project that could show what choices one would make and how the choices vary by countires.
+Amid the pandemic, I wanted to create a project that could show what choices one would make and how the choices vary by countries.

 ## Technologies
 * HTML